B13rg/B13rg.github.io/_drafts/croissant.md

 TRTL Lang Definition: [github.com/mlcommons/croissant/docs/croissant.ttl](https://github.com/mlcommons/croissant/blob/main/docs/croissant.ttl)

-The croissant spec is designed to provide a standard way to describe datasets properties, raw file relationships, and derived dataset attributes.
+The Croissant spec is designed to provide a standard way to describe datasets properties, raw file relationships, and derived dataset attributes.

+> The Croissant metadata format simplifies how data is used by ML models.
+> It provides a vocabulary for dataset attributes, streamlining how data is loaded [...]
+> Croissant enables the interchange of datasets between ML frameworks and beyond, tackling a variety of **discoverability**, **portability & reproducibility**, and **responsible AI** challenges.

+For this post I mostly analyzed version 1.0

-The croissant format roughly consists of 3 parts:
+The Croissant format roughly consists of 3 parts:

 | Type                | Desc.                                                                                 | Objects                            |
 | ------------------- | ------------------------------------------------------------------------------------- | ---------------------------------- |